The Two Types of Canadian Peace Bonds You Should Know About

 Peace bonds are a means to ensure amicability between the parties.
 They are beneficial to an accused as the criminal charges are withdrawn once they enter into a Peace Bond.
 This type of resolution requires Crown consent and involves the accused being placed on a recognizance for a set period of time (usually 12 months).
 During this time, the accused will be forced to abide by a set of conditions (often counselling).

 In Canada, two main Peace Bond variations exist.
 One variation is the common law Peace Bond, typically used in smaller communities such as rural towns.
-The most common peace bond, however, is a section 810 Peace Bond (also known as a statutory peace bond) employed by larger municipalities such as Calgary and Edmonton.
+However, the most common peace bond is a section 810 Peace Bond (also known as a statutory peace bond) employed by larger municipalities such as Calgary and Edmonton.
+These peace bonds are often negotiated by domestic assault lawyers in cases where both parties want to avoid the complexities and emotional toll of a criminal trial.

 Common Law Peace Bond